U.S. Route 15 in Pennsylvania: Route description

 The majority of US 15 is four lanes, alternating between limited and unlimited access.
 There are two segments where the road is two lanes.
 One is from East Pennsboro Township, Cumberland County, just north of the I-81 interchange, to just south of Duncannon.
 The other is between White Deer and South Williamsport.
-The segment between Williamsport and the New York state line will eventually be designated I-99.
+The segment between Williamsport and the New York state line was co-designated as I-99 in July 2026.

 History

 With the adoption of the U.S. Numbered Highway System, US 15 originally terminated at Harrisburg, while US 111 serviced the modern route north of that point.
 In 1937, US 15 was extended north to the New York state line, effectively replacing US 111 north of Harrisburg.
 However, instead of replacing US 111's old routing directly, US 15 ran along the east bank of the Susquehanna River between Harrisburg and Williamsport.
 Meanwhile, the road on the western bank of the river was Pennsylvania Route 14 (PA 14) between Lemoyne and Duncannon, US 11 between Duncannon and Shamokin Dam, and PA 404 between Shamokin Dam and Williamsport.
 In 1941, US 15 was rerouted to follow the western bank of the river between Harrisburg and Williamsport, replacing PA 14 between Lemoyne and Duncannon, running concurrent with US 11 between Lemoyne and Shamokin Dam, and replacing the entire length of PA 404.
 The former alignment of US 15 on the east side of the river became PA 14.